iyadadalan/iTaleem_CaseStudy/README.md

 - Keep the Unix server up to date with the latest security patches and updates.
 This helps to address any known vulnerabilities, including those related to timestamp disclosure.
 - Ensure that appropriate access controls are in place to restrict access to sensitive information, including timestamps.
 This can involve configuring file permissions, user privileges, and network security measures.

-2. Information Disclosure - Sensitive Information in URL
-    - CWE ID: 200 - Exposure of Sensitive Information to an Unauthorized Actor
-    - Risk level: Informational
-    - Confidence level: Medium
-    - The vulnerability is located at https://italeemc.iium.edu.my/login/index.php?authCAS=CAS&ticket=ST-1431048-TQy56uUdIzxJp51ANyZ66-mG9h8-cas2
-    - Evidence: ```ticket```

-#### Evaluate:
-The occurrence of "Information Disclosure - Sensitive Information in URL" implies that the HTTP request might contain confidential data leaked through the URL.
-This could result in unauthorized exposure, violating PCI (Payment Card Industry) standards and many organizational compliance regulations.
-Consequently, error messages may surface during PCI compliance assessments.

-##### Related CVE:
-- CVE-2020-7932: In versions of OMERO.web prior to 5.6.3, there is an optional feature that allows certain sensitive data elements, like session keys, to be included as URL query parameters.
-If an attacker manages to deceive a user into clicking on a malicious link within OMERO.web, the data contained in these query parameters might be revealed in the Referer header observed by the targeted user.
-Additionally, information present in the URL path, such as object IDs, could also be disclosed.

-#### Prevent:
-- Compartmentalize the system to have “safe” areas where trust boundaries can be drawn.
-Do not allow sensitive data to go outside of the trust boundary and always be careful when interfacing with a compartment outside of the safe area.
-- Do not pass sensitive information in URIs.

-3. Information Disclosure - Suspicious Comments
-    - CWE ID: 200 - Exposure of Sensitive Information to an Unauthorized Actor
-    - Risk level: Informational
-    - Confidence level: Low
-    - The vulnerability is located at https://italeemc.iium.edu.my/lib/javascript.php/1709768810/lib/javascript-static.js
-    - Evidence: ```admin```
-#### Evaluate:

-Exposed comments or sections of source code that have been commented out could assist attackers in comprehending the underlying logic of your application.
-This information might enable them to identify operational endpoints among other things.
-By examining these fragments and actual code comments, attackers could uncover flaws in security protocols and discover unused yet accessible endpoints that could potentially expose sensitive data.
-Additionally, they may gain insights into internal company details, such as developers' personal names or the structure of the internal network.

-#### Prevent:
-- Eliminate any exposed code comments that could aid attackers and address the underlying issues they indicate.